Boulder Creek Path & Lighting Improvements Project

 The 2014 voter-approved Community, Culture and Safety tax ballot initiative allocated $1.9 million to the Boulder Creek Path and Lighting Improvements Project to increase safety of the downtown sections of the Boulder Creek Path.

-Project construction is anticipated to be completed in phases:
+Project construction was completed in phases:

 1. West End: 6th Street to the east end of the Eben G. Fine Park bridge

 2. Underpass Approaches: at 6th and 9th streets

 The West End is within the Boyd Smelter Site, a local landmark since 1998 (Ordinance No 6003).
 Path and lighting improvements within the landmark required an approved Landmark Alteration Certificate through the city’s Historic Preservation Design Review Process.
 The permit was received on March 29, 2017.